Body Mass Index (BMI) - calculation, classification and significance

 The BMI (Body Mass Index) calculates body weight in relation to height.
 Find out how to calculate your BMI using the formula, which values are healthy and the limits of the index.

-Interested in regular tips & information about health?
-Interested in regular tips & information about health?Wissenswertes über "Body Mass Index (BMI)"
+Regular tips about health Regular tips about healthWissenswertes über "Body Mass Index (BMI)"

 The Body Mass Index (BMI) is a simple and widely used method for assessing body weight in relation to height.